The importance of a disciplined workflow in exMon

-This is chapter 3 of 4 that describes best practices when implementing exMon Continuous Monitoring.
+Chapter 3 of 3 describes best practices when implementing exMon Continuous Monitoring.
 Specifically, the importance of a disciplined workflow in exMon.

 Importance of disciplined workflow in exMon

-Repeating a cycle of design, run, work, review and adjustments, alongside with quality training of employees included in the process will help building up a culture of quality work around continuous monitoring and exception management.
+Repeating the below cycle, alongside quality training will help build up a culture of quality work around continuous monitoring and exception management.
 See figure 1.